IronManCool001/CY-Lang/README.md

-**Cy Language** is a language made by me.It is made by following interpreter
+**Cy Language** is a language made by me.It is made by following tutorial